Nitya Jacob

 Professor of Biology

-Music has always been a special interest for Dr. Jacob.
-She has been trained in Indian classical vocal music and Western choral music.
+On the personal side, Dr. Jacob was born and raised in Ahmednagar, India.
+While being a scientist, Dr. Jacob pursues her interest in music and other subjects.
+She is trained in Indian classical vocal music and Western choral music.
 Dr. Jacob performed with the Oxford College Chorale for several years.
-She also enjoys photography and reading classic literature.
+She also enjoys photography, being in nature, and reading classic literature.
 Dr. Jacob travels to India periodically to spend time with family and was a leader for Emory University’s Journeys of Reconciliation trip to India in 2007.

 Education